Blosc/c-blosc/README.txt

 I'd like to thank the PyTables community that have collaborated in the exhaustive testing of Blosc.
-With an aggregate amount of more than 300 TB of different datasets compressed *and* decompressed successfully, I can say that Blosc is pretty safe by now and ready for production purposes.
+With an aggregate amount of more than 300 TB of different datasets compressed *and* decompressed successfully, I can say that Blosc is pretty safe now and ready for production purposes.